eclipse-iofog/iofog.org/content/docs/1.3.0/tools/how-to-helm.md

 # Helm Guide - How to Install ioFog Using Helm

-In this tutorial, we will go through the deployment of the ioFog stack into an existing Kubernetes cluster.
+In this tutorial, we will go through a deployment of ioFog stack into an existing Kubernetes cluster.
+The ioFog stack consists of basic services (Controller, Connector) and supplementary Kubernetes ioFog components (Operator, Kubelet).
+This is the foundation for establishing a complete Edge Compute Network (ECN) with Agents and microservices.
+See [Core Concepts](../getting-started/core-concepts.html) for more details on ioFog components.

+IoFog Helm chart allows users to easily deploy the ioFog stack onto exiting Kubernetes cluster.

 ## Prerequisites

 First, we need a working Kubernetes cluster.
-To set up a cluster on the Google Kubernetes Engine (GKE), follow the [Creating a cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-cluster) tutorial.
-Using alternative managed cluster providers will work as well as custom installations of Kubernetes, e.g. Minikube.
+WE can simply set up a cluster on the Google Kubernetes Engine (GKE) by following the [Creating a cluster tutorial](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-cluster).
+Using any other managed cluster providers works as well, so do custom installations of Kubernetes, e.g. Minikube.

-The core ioFog stack installed by Helm does not require any Agents to be set up.
-Agents are edge nodes where microservices are deployed.
-In order to leverage all ioFog capabilities, we will need to set up Agents.
-These can simply be small compute instances from Google Cloud Platform (GCP), Amazon Web Services (AWS), Packet, or any other provider.

-In order to provision these Agents, ioFog needs SSH access.

-IoFog also provides [tools for infrastructure setup](https://github.com/eclipse-iofog/platform) to setup Kubernetes cluster and Agents.
-Please see [Platform tutorial](../platform/platform-tools.html) for more details.
+IoFog also provides [tools for infrastructure setup](https://github.com/eclipse-iofog/platform) to setup a Kubernetes cluster in case we don't have one available.
+Please see [Platform Tools](./platform-tools.html) for more details.

 The tutorial requires installation of `Helm` and `kubectl` executing the deployment.

 - [Helm installation instructions](https://helm.sh/docs/using_helm/#installing-helm)
 - [kubectl installation instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

-From now on, we assume we have a running Kubernetes cluster and machines to install ioFog Agents.
-The Agents don't have to be installed on these machines.
+From now on, we assume we have a running Kubernetes cluster.
 We can verify that our kubernetes cluster is working by running `kubectl cluster-info`.
 The output of a working cluster will look like this:

 ```console
 $ kubectl cluster-info